 The foundation was laid in 1067 along with a larger sister castle known as Neuenburg.
-By 1211, the Wartburg was one of the most important princes' courts in the German Reich.
+By 1211, Wartburg was one of the most important princes' courts in the German Reich.

 The castle became the haven of poets like Walther von der Vogelweide and eventually was the setting for the legendary Sängerkrieg or Wartburgkrieg (Minstrels' Contest) in 1207.
-Whether the event actually happened - or not - the story of this epic contest inspired Richard Wagner 's opera Tannhäuser.
+Whether the event actually happened or not, the story of this epic contest inspired Richard Wagner 's opera Tannhäuser.

 Elisabeth of Hungary lived in the castle from 1211 to 1228 and did charitable works that eventually earned her sainthood.
 But in 1221 she was just a 14-year-old set to marry Ludwig IV.
 She was canonized as a saint in 1236, just five years after her death at aged 24.

 However, the castle's most famous guest was undoubtedly Martin Luther.
 From May 1521 to March 1522 Luther was kept here under the name Junker Jörg.

 This was for his own protection after his excommunication by Pope Leo X. While staying at the castle, Luther translated the New Testament from Ancient Greek into German, making it accessible to the people.
 The castle is still a site of pilgrimage for many of his followers.